Southwest Zone

 Rogue River, upper: Steelhead, spring chinook, trout

-The release from Lost Creek is 3,000 cfs, and the flow at Gold Ray is 3,000 cfs.
-River temperature out of the reservoir is 52F.
-Hatchery spring chinook are available, and summer steelhead continue to migrate into the upper Rogue.
+The release from Lost Creek is 2,000 cfs, and the flow at Gold Ray is 2,100 cfs.
+River temperature out of the reservoir is 53.4F.
+Hatchery spring chinook are still available above Dodge Bridge, and summer steelhead continue to migrate into the upper Rogue.
 Fishing continues to be very good for rainbow and cutthroat trout, but only adipose fin clipped rainbow trout over 8 inches may be harvested—other trout must be released immediately unharmed.

 Species/Run | New fish | Season total |